zhikangfan-jyd/toploansadviser/content/reviews/credible.md

 <div class="title-box"><img src="/data/images/r-5.webp"/><h2 class="title">Qualifying Requirements</h2></div>

-Like we said above, you’ll need at least a 600 credit score to qualify with any lenders on Credible.
-If you aren’t sure what your credit score is, ask your bank or credit card companies if they provide free access to your credit score (most do).
+Like we said above, you’ll need at least a 600 credit score to qualify with any lenders on Credible. <a href="/guides/how-your-credit-score-affects-your-loan-chances" target="_blank" rel="noopener noreferrer">If you aren’t sure what your credit score is, ask your bank or credit card companies</a> if they provide free access to your credit score (most do).
 You can also pull your free credit reports to see if you have any negative information on your credit report.

 Go through your credit report and if you see any of the following, try to fix it before applying for a personal loan: